bigsnarfdude/bsides_vancouver_2013/README.md

 .

 2025 CC review.
-Thoughts on feature vectors for TimeSeriesReview notebook
+Thoughts on feature vectors for TimeSeriesReview notebook.
+Lots of potential for better detection than 13 years ago
 ```
   feature_vector = {
       # Feature 1: Failure Rate